isomerpages/gb-assist/_covid-19/time-limited-rrt.md

 The Government shall have the right to claw back the cost of any test kits should any of the information submitted in the application form or results declaration form are found to be untrue, or if any of non-compliance to the testing requirements are found.

-All firms, bodies and self-employed persons in operation must comply with the safe management requirements [here](/safemanagement/general/) and sector-specific requirements [here](/safemanagement/sector/).

-The list of services that are currently allowed to resume operations and their corresponding Singapore Standard Industrial Classification (SSIC) codes, can be found [here](/images/covid/Permitted Services (11 May).pdf){:target="_blank"}.

 ### Application

 Firms with employees that meet the eligibility criteria may apply for ART kits via this link: [https://go.gov.sg/time-limited-rrt-art-kits-application](https://go.gov.sg/time-limited-rrt-art-results-declaration){:target="blank"}{:rel="noopener"}